implico/frs-bundle-default/README.md

 On Windows, remember to run Bower from Git Shell.

 Then use the [Frontend-starter gulp tasks](https://github.com/implico/frontend-starter#cli-tasks).
-So, for the first init, use:
+For example, for the first init, use:

 ```
 frs dev